Early life and career of Joe Biden

-Joseph Robinette Biden Jr., the 46th president of the United States, was born November 20, 1942, at St. Mary's Hospital in Scranton, Pennsylvania, to Catherine Eugenia "Jean" Biden (née Finnegan) and Joseph Robinette Biden Sr. The oldest child in a Catholic family, Biden has a sister, Valerie, and two brothers, Francis and James.
+Joseph Robinette Biden Jr., the 46th president of the United States, was born on November 20, 1942, at St. Mary's Hospital in Scranton, Pennsylvania, to Catherine Eugenia "Jean" Biden (née Finnegan) and Joseph Robinette Biden Sr. The oldest child in a Catholic family, Biden has a sister, Valerie, and two brothers, Francis and James.

 Biden's father had once led an affluent life, but suffered financial setbacks soon after Biden was born, and for several years the family lived with Biden's maternal grandparents.
-Beginning in 1953, the family lived in an apartment in Claymont, Delaware, before moving to a house in Wilmington, Delaware.
+Beginning in 1953, the family lived in an apartment in Claymont, Delaware, before moving to a house in Mayfield, Delaware.
 Biden's father later became a successful used-car salesman, maintaining the family in a middle-class lifestyle.
-At Archmere Academy, Biden himself was class president in his junior and senior years.
-He graduated from Archmere in 1961.
+At Archmere Academy, the later 46th president Joe Biden himself was class president of his junior and senior high school classes, and graduated from Archmere in 1961.
 At the University of Delaware, Biden earned a Bachelor of Arts degree in 1965 with a double major in history and political science.

 In 1966, Biden married Neilia Hunter, a student at Syracuse University.
 They had three children: Beau, Robert Hunter, and Naomi Christina "Amy".
 In 1968, Biden earned a Juris Doctor degree from the university's College of Law, ranked 76th in his class of 85 students.
 He was admitted to the Delaware bar in 1969 and practiced as a lawyer before running for political office.
-In 1972, Biden's wife and daughter died in a car crash, just seven days before Christmas.
-Biden came close to resigning from the Senate, to which he had recently been elected for the first time that year.
-Five years later, Biden married Jill Jacobs—they have one daughter together, Ashley.
+On December 18, 1972, Biden's wife and daughter died in a car crash.
+He came close to resigning from the U.S. Senate, to which he had recently been elected for the first time that year.
+Nearly five years later, Biden married Jill Jacobs—they have one daughter together, Ashley.